 Gone are the days when architects and interior designers would spend days together to build 2D sketches and 3D models to represent them to the customer.
 Then it would take multiple hours of deliberations where the client would try to understand what the final product would look it.

-Well, technological advancement took over the cumbersome procedure and designers and interior designers stared using rendering techniques to develop a life like product with their artistic skills and rendering software.
-Rendering has evolved and today graphic designers use two techniques, namely Photo-realistic and Non Photo-realistic rendering.
+Well, technological advancement took over the cumbersome procedure and designers and interior designers stared using rendering techniques to develop lifelike products with their artistic skills and rendering software.
+3D Rendering has evolved and today graphic designers use two techniques, namely Photorealistic rendering, and Non-Photo-realistic rendering.

 Table of Contents

 A 3d modeling and photorealistic rendering of a project is developed in software.
 This 3D model is then imaged after creating the right texture, lighting, and shadows to make the images look very natural.
 So, effectively, photorealistic rendering architecture is the art of developing real-life images of the projects created by 3D visualization.
 Get in touch with our experts to know more about 3D RenderingE-mail: firstname.lastname@example.org